chengwenxi/iris-community/test.md

 A ServiceDefinition is composed of:

-Name (string): The name of this iService
+* Name (string): The name of this iService

-Description (string): A description of this iService
+* Description (string): A description of this iService

-Tags (string): Comma separated keywords about this iService
+* Tags (string): Comma separated keywords about this iService

-Creator (string): A self-description of the iService creator. *Optional*
+* Creator (string): A self-description of the iService creator. *Optional*

-ChainID (string): The ID of the blockchain where this iService was originally defined
+* ChainID (string): The ID of the blockchain where this iService was originally defined

-Messaging (enum): Can be one of Unicast or Multicast
+* Messaging (enum): Can be one of Unicast or Multicast

-Methods (\[\]Method): The definition of methods available in this iService
+* Methods (\[\]Method): The definition of methods available in this `iService`

 A CreateServiceDefinitionTx transaction is composed of:

-Definition (ServiceDefinition): The service definition to be created
+* Definition (ServiceDefinition): The service definition to be created

 **Service Binding**:

-CreateServiceBindingTx and UpdateServiceBindingTx
+##### CreateServiceBindingTx and UpdateServiceBindingTx

 A CreateServiceBindingTx transaction is composed of:

-DefinitionHash (\[\]byte): The hash of the service definition that the provider is binding to
+* DefinitionHash (\[\]byte): The hash of the service definition that the provider is binding to

-ChainID (string): The ID of the blockchain where the provider is connected
+* ChainID (string): The ID of the blockchain where the provider is connected

-ProviderAddress (\[\]byte): The provider's blockchain address
+* ProviderAddress (\[\]byte): The provider's blockchain address

-BindingType (enum): Can be one of Local or Global; choose Global if a provider wants the binding to be exposed to the rest of the world;
+* BindingType (enum): Can be one of Local or Global; choose Global if a provider wants the binding to be exposed to the rest of the world;
 otherwise, use Local

-ProviderDeposit (int64): To create an effective binding, the provider must put down a deposit (in terms of iGas amount) that is greater than the value of the system parameter MinProviderDeposit; a larger deposit may imply more trustworthiness of the provider
+* ProviderDeposit (int64): To create an effective binding, the provider must put down a deposit (in terms of iGas amount) that is greater than the value of the system parameter MinProviderDeposit; a larger deposit may imply more trustworthiness of the provider

-ServicePricing (string): A structured definition of the service pricing model on a per method basis, including cost per call, volume discount, promotional terms etc.; service fee is by default listed in iGas but could also be quoted in other whitelisted fee tokens.
+* ServicePricing (string): A structured definition of the service pricing model on a per method basis, including cost per call, volume discount, promotional terms etc.; service fee is by default listed in iGas but could also be quoted in other whitelisted fee tokens.

-ServiceLevel (string): A structured definition of service level the provider agrees to bind himself to, in terms of response time, availability etc.
+* ServiceLevel (string): A structured definition of service level the provider agrees to bind himself to, in terms of response time, availability etc.

-BindingExpiration (int64): The blockchain height where this binding expires; a negative number means "never expire"
+* BindingExpiration (int64): The blockchain height where this binding expires; a negative number means "never expire"

 An UpdateServiceBindingTx transaction is composed of:

-DefinitionHash (\[\]byte): The hash of the service definition the provider has bound to
+* DefinitionHash (\[\]byte): The hash of the service definition the provider has bound to

-ChainID (string): The ID of the blockchain where the provider is connected
+* ChainID (string): The ID of the blockchain where the provider is connected

-ProviderAddress (\[\]byte): The provider's blockchain address
+* ProviderAddress (\[\]byte): The provider's blockchain address

-ChangeSet (string): A structured definition of desired changes to an existing binding identified by the preceding three fields
+* ChangeSet (string): A structured definition of desired changes to an existing binding identified by the preceding three fields

-A provider can update ServicePricing, ServiceLevel and BindingExpiration at any time, but a small amount of his deposit will be slashed for changing the latter two (specified by ServiceLevelUpdateSlash and BindingExpirationUpdateSlash respectively).
+A provider can update ServicePricing, ServiceLevel and BindingExpiration at any time, but a small amount of his deposit will be slashed for changing the latter two (specified by `ServiceLevelUpdateSlash` and `BindingExpirationUpdateSlash` respectively).
 Setting BindingExpiration to a height that is lower than the current height will be interpreted as invalidating the binding immediately.

-Updates to ProviderDeposit will always be treated as *adding to* the current deposit balance.
-Whenever the balance drops below MinProviderDeposit, the binding will be disabled until the provider increases the balance above the threshold.
+Updates to `ProviderDeposit` will always be treated as *adding to* the current deposit balance.
+Whenever the balance drops below `MinProviderDeposit`, the binding will be disabled until the provider increases the balance above the threshold.
 Upon expiration or invalidation of a binding, the provider will automatically get back the remaining balance of its deposit.

-BindingType can be changed from Local to Global, but not the other way around.
+`BindingType` can be changed from Local to Global, but not the other way around.
 To downgrade a binding from Global to Local, a provider must first invalidate the binding in question and then create a new Local binding.